Ángel Pacheco (general)

-Ángel Pacheco (April 13, 1793 – September 25, 1869), was an Argentine military officer trained by José de San Martín who later became one of the top commanders in the Confederacy during the dictatorship of Juan Manuel de Rosas.
+Ángel Pacheco (April 13, 1793 – September 25, 1869), was an Argentine military officer trained by José de San Martín who later became one of the top commanders in the Confederacy during the government of Juan Manuel de Rosas.
 He never lost a battle in which he was in command.

 Early life and family

 His birthplace is unclear and debated, as some sources say he was born in Buenos Aires in July 1793, but others, such as the historian Carlos Calvo, assert he was born in Santiago de Chile.
 Other sources assert he was born in Buenos Aires but in June 1795.
 His parents were Julián Pacheco, a Spaniard, and Teresa Concha, who was Chilean.
 He studied at the Royal College of San Carlos.

 In 1822, he married María Dolores Reinoso and had six children: José, Román, Julio, Eduardo, Pablo and Elvira.